 - Sanitization stations will be available throughout the building for easy access and usage.

-- Hand towels will be replaced with disposable, disinfectant Gym Wipes.
+- Hand towels will be replaced with disposable, disinfectant wipes.
 All members are required to wipe down equipment after use.

 - Facilities/Programs will remain closed, be re-arranged, or staggered to encourage social distancing.
 Be sure to see our "Stage-In Activity List" for details about each area.